ti-cortex-m4/demo-java-reactive-streams-old/readme.md

-* The latency may not be optimal due to incorrectly chosen pulling period (too long pulling period leads to high latency, too short pulling period wastes CPU and I/O resources)
+* The latency may not be optimal due to an incorrectly chosen pulling period (too long pulling period leads to high latency, too short pulling period wastes CPU and I/O resources)
-* The throughput is not optimal because it takes one request-response to send each item
+* The throughput is not optimal because it takes one requests/response to send each item
 * The consumer can not determine if the producer is done emitting items

 When using the Iterator pattern that transmits items one at a time, latency and throughput are often unsatisfactory.
 To improve these parameters with minimal changes, the same Iterator pattern is often used, which transmits items in batches of fixed or variable size.